-- 1) In accordance with the Group business plan for the fiscal year, the Company carries out policy management as part of a PDCA, and regularly monitors each Group company to identify important issues and check the progress of measures to deal with such. - 2) In accordance with the Rules for Deliberation, Directors deliberate on matters concerning the execution of important business that the Company has deemed essential to the management of the Company or Group. - 3) The Planning Headquarters, which is in charge of issuing operational guidance to Group companies, leads efforts to construct an internal control system and inculcate compliance culture throughout the Group companies so as to ensure propriety and efficiency in the operations of the Group.
+- In accordance with the Group business plan for the fiscal year, the Company carries out policy management as part of a PDCA, and regularly monitors each Group company to identify important issues and check the progress of measures to deal with such. - 2) In accordance with the Rules for Deliberation, Directors deliberate on matters concerning the execution of important business that the Company has deemed essential to the management of the Company or Group. - 3) The Corporate Planning Headquarters, which is in charge of issuing operational guidance to Group companies, leads efforts to construct an internal control system and inculcate compliance culture throughout the Group companies so as to ensure propriety and efficiency in the operations of the Group. - 4) In the overseas business, the Corporate Planning Headquarters will strengthen monitoring of local operating companies in collaboration with the Asia Representative Office established in Ho Chi Minh City, Vietnam and local experts.